Prof. Jerzy Kaplanek

 With the Penderecki Quartet, and also as a soloist and chamber musician, Jerzy Kaplanek performs throughout Europe, Asia, and North and South America over 80 concerts each season.
 His impressive discography includes over two dozen CDs (Marquis, Eclectra, CBC, CMC, EMI labels), including the acclaimed recording of the complete string quartets of Béla Bartók with the PSQ, and Arnold Schoenberg's Pierrot Lunaire with the Blue Rider Ensemble.

 His chamber music partners have been pianists Janina Fialkowska, Francine Kay, Vladimir Feltsman, Lev Natochenny, Jamie Parker, Stéphan Sylvestre (with whom he has formed a duo), cellist Tsuyoshi Tsutsumi, clarinettist James Campbell, and others.
 He is frequently heard on CBC Radio and NPR.
 In the fall of 1997 was featured soloist at a concert held in the Weill Recital Hall at Carnegie Hall, as a tribute to Karol Szymanowski.
-The duo Kaplanek/Sylvestre is looking forward to a release of the CD of works for violin and piano by Karol Szymanowski in the summer of 2013 on Marquis Classics Label, which has been supported by a residency at the Banff Centre for the Arts, Wilfrid Laurier University and Western University Canada.
+The duo Kaplanek/Sylvestre released a CD of works for violin and piano by Karol Szymanowski on Marquis Classics Label.

 Jerzy Kaplanek is presently an Associate Professor at Wilfrid Laurier University in Waterloo, Ontario, Canada, where he has been teaching violin and chamber music since 1991.
 In addition to his duties at the WLU, he is in great demand as a soloist, adjudicator and teacher at international competitions and summer festivals, and master classes given in Canada and abroad.
 He plays a 1680 Antonio Casini violin made in Modena, Italy.